Interested in joining us? This page contains practical information on how to apply to the Academy.

 - Tax Credits

-Please submit up-to-date documentary evidence of the benefit (scanned and attached to an email) to firstname.lastname@example.org, quoting your UCAS Conservatoires personal ID number.
+Please submit up-to-date documentary evidence of the benefit (scanned and attached to an email) to email@example.com, quoting your UCAS Conservatoires personal ID number.
 If the benefit recipient is your parent or legal guardian, please also send a document confirming their relationship to you (e.g. a scan of your longform birth certificate including parent names).
-Please do not send bank statements.
+If the documentation is not in English, we must also receive an English translation certified by an official translator.

-You will need to start your UCAS Conservatoires application in order to generate your ID number, however it is important to wait until your waiver has been agreed before submitting the finished application.
+You will need to start your UCAS Conservatoires application in order to generate your ID number and you will need to pay the UCAS application charge, but do not pay the Academy fee.

 Please allow at least five working days for your request to be processed.
 We regret that assessments for our application fee waivers cannot be made after the panel assessment has taken place.